filecash/filecash-docs/docs/reference/glossary.md

 ## Window Proof-of-Spacetime (WindowPoSt)

 _Window Proof-of-Spacetime_ (WindowPoSt) is the mechanism by which the commitments made by [storage miners](#storage-miner) are audited.
 It sees each 24-hour period broken down into a series of windows.
 Correspondingly, each storage miner's set of pledged [sectors](#sector) is partitioned into subsets, one subset for each window.
 Within a given window, each storage miner must submit a [Proof-of-Spacetime](#proof-of-spacetime-post) for each sector in their respective subset.
-This requires ready access to each of the challenged sectors, and will result in a [zk-SNARK-compressed](#zero-knowledge-succinct-non-interactive-argument-of-knowledge-zk-snark) proof published to the Filecoin [blockchain](#blockchain) as a [message](#message) in a [block](#block).
+This requires ready access to each of the challenged sectors, and will result in a [zk-SNARK-compressed](#zero-knowledge-succinct-non-interactive-argument-of-knowledge-zk-snark) proof published to the Filecash [blockchain](#blockchain) as a [message](#message) in a [block](#block).
 In this way, every sector of [pledged storage](#pledged-storage) is audited at least once in any 24-hour period, and a permanent, verifiable, and public record attesting to each storage miner's continued commitment is kept.

-The Filecoin network expects constant availability of stored data.
+The Filecash network expects constant availability of stored data.
 Failing to submit WindowPoSt for a sector will result in a [fault](#fault), and the storage miner supplying the sector will be [slashed](#slash).

 ## Winning Proof-of-Spacetime (WinningPoSt)

-_Winning Proof-of-Spacetime_ (WinningPoSt) is the mechanism by which [storage miners](#storage-miner) are rewarded for their contributions to the Filecoin network.
+_Winning Proof-of-Spacetime_ (WinningPoSt) is the mechanism by which [storage miners](#storage-miner) are rewarded for their contributions to the Filecash network.
 At the beginning of each [epoch](#epoch), a small number of storage miners are [elected](#election) to each mine a new [block](#block).
 As a requirement for doing so, each miner is tasked with submitting a compressed [Proof-of-Storage](#proof-of-storage-post) for a specified [sector](#sector).
-Each elected miner who successfully creates a block is granted [FIL](#fil), as well as the opportunity to charge other Filecoin participants fees to include [messages](#message) in the block.
+Each elected miner who successfully creates a block is granted [FIL](#fil), as well as the opportunity to charge other Filecash participants fees to include [messages](#message) in the block.

 Storage miners who fail to do this in the necessary window will forfeit their opportunity to mine a block, but will not otherwise incur penalties for their failure to do so.